-If most of your population doesn't have a yearly physical, and if a yearly physical might not be necessary in general, the question remains: How can you detect health risks in your population and ensure that individuals are get the resources they need to make lifestyle changes?
+If most of your population doesn't need a yearly physical, then the question becomes: How can you detect health risks in your population and provide the resources they need to make lifestyle changes?

 Benefits of Health Risk Assessments

-The biggest benefit of HRAs is that they provide both the wellness provider and the individual with a snapshot of their current and future health based on health habits and potential risk factors.
-If a segment of your population isn’t routinely seeing their primary care physician for annual visits, they may be unaware that their risk factors for certain ailments and illnesses are rising as they continue unhealthy habits.
-This snapshot of their current health could be what jumpstarts them to pursue a healthier lifestyle.
+The most beneficial feature of HRAs is that they provide a snapshot of an individual's health status.
+By gathering data from the individual, the wellness provider and the individual get a clear picture of their current and future health based on habits, lifestyle, and potential risk factors.
+If a segment of your population isn’t routinely seeing their PCP for annual visits, they may be unaware of rising risk factors for ailments and illnesses due to unhealthy habits.
+This snapshot of their current health with informative resources from you could be what jumpstarts a drive toward a healthier lifestyle.

 - Provide information to aid in implementing new programs

-HRAs provide valuable information that allows you to make decisions about what products and services to promote to individuals, and what maintenance steps to recommend (or mandate) to your population.
-For example, if the assessments show that a large portion of your population isn't eating a balanced diet, you can create resources to either help explain the benefits of various nutrients or offer the services of a nutritionist or dietician.
-Similarly, if some of your population indicates that they’re experiencing high levels of stress due to lack of sleep, it may be worthwhile to provide resources on meditation, the benefits of shutting down electronics before bed, et cetera.
+HRAs provide valuable information that allows you to determine which products and services to promote and which actionable directives you share with your population.
+For example, suppose the assessments show that a large portion of your population isn't eating a balanced diet.
+In that case, you can offer resources on making healthy choices or provide services for a nutritionist or dietician.
+Similarly, if your population is experiencing high stress levels, an HRA can help determine the root of the stress, making it easier to provide relevant resources.
+Some may benefit from counseling opportunities or mental health services, while others may need information on prioritizing healthy sleep habits, meditation, the benefits of shutting down electronics before bed, etc.

-- Provide information necessary for timely follow-up to high risk populations
+- Provide information to follow-up with high risk populations

-It’s important to maintain communication with those who are at risk and follow up with them when appropriate.
-To do that efficiently and effectively, you first need to be able to identify populations at risk.
-By having them complete HRAs, you can then segment populations with complex care and provide them with the tools, resources, and recommendations needed to help them make healthier lifestyle choices.
+It’s important to maintain communication with at-risk individuals and follow up with them when appropriate.
+To do that, you need tools that help identify which populations are at risk.
+By having your population complete HRAs, you can pinpoint and group those needing complex care—then provide tools, resources, and recommendations to encourage healthier lifestyle choices.